pmuellr/slides/2014/10-node-js-on-a-paas/slides.md

 ### PaaS fundamentals

-* you provide the application

 * OS provided for you (Linux)
+* you provide the application (web server)
 * configure:
-  * hosted services
   * number of instances running
   * RAM per instance
   * ephemeral disk per instance
+* run a few commands

+voila!

+web server running on the "cloud" (public internet)

 --------------------------------------------------------------------------------